mvantellingen/python-zeep/docs/datastructures.rst

 ----------------

 Most of the times you need to pass nested data to the soap client.
-These Complex types can be retrieve using the :meth:`client.get_type` method.
+These Complex types can be retrieved using the :meth:`client.get_type` method.

 .. code-block:: python